spatialos/gdk-for-unity/docs/content/glossary.md

 launching SpatialOS itself.
 SpatialOS sets up the [world](https://docs.improbable.io/reference/latest/shared/glossary#spatialos-world) based on a [snapshot](#snapshot), then starts up the [server-workers](#worker) needed to run the game world.

-Once the deployment is running, you can connect [client workers](#client-worker) to it.
+Once the deployment is running, you can connect [client-workers](#client-worker) to it.
 People can then use these clients to play the game.

 > Related:
 > * [Deploying locally]({{urlRoot}}/shared/deploy/deploy-local)